cerner/smart-on-fhir-tutorial/README.md

 - [ ] Create a public GitHub account if you do not have one by going to www.github.com and clicking the `Sign up for Github` button.

-- [ ] Create an account for the HSPC Sandbox by going to https://sandbox.hspconsortium.org/#/start and clicking the `Sign Up` button.
+- [ ] Create an account for the logica Sandbox by going to https://sandbox.logicahealth.org/#/start and clicking the `Register` button.

 - [ ] Install a text editor for viewing and editing code.
 Some options: